 If our stockholders approve this proposal, we will be able to eliminate the Exchange Cap in the Certificate of Designations and a condition precedent to additional closings of sales of Series A Preferred Stock pursuant to the Purchase Agreement and therefore would have the option to issue and sell the maximum number of shares of Series A Preferred Stock issuable thereunder, which could convert into a number of shares of Class A common stock that would exceed 19.99% of our issued and outstanding shares of Class A common stock as of the date we executed the Purchase Agreement.
 This would allow the Company flexibility in accessing funding under the Series A Financing for general corporate purposes, including payment of interest on debt and repaying, repurchasing, or servicing our debt, on the terms and subject to the conditions and covenants set forth in the Purchase Agreement and the Certificate of Designations.
 If stockholders approve Proposal Four, the rights or privileges of our existing stockholders will not be affected, except that the economic and voting interests of each of our existing stockholders will be significantly diluted should we choose to require the Purchases to purchase those additional shares of Series A Convertible Preferred Stock pursuant to the Purchase Agreement.
-Although the number of shares of our Class A common stock that our existing stockholders will not decrease, the shares of our Class A common stock, as well as shares of our Class B common stock convertible into Class A common stock are low when the conversion price of the Series A Preferred Stock is determined as of any applicable conversion date, we would be required to issue a greater number of shares of Class A common stock to the holder on any such conversion, which could cause substantial dilution.
+Although the number of shares of our Class A common stock that our existing stockholders will not decrease, the shares of our Class A common stock, as well as shares of our Class B common stock after any such issuance.
+In addition, if the trading prices of our Class A common stock are low when the conversion price of the Series A Preferred Stock is determined as of any applicable substantial dilution.